rbong/envi/README.md

 [video](https://github.com/rbong/envi/raw/master/video/ipc.mkv)
+In this video, you can see the programs opening together, changing directory together, and not interrupting eachother.
+I demonstrate how text and programs opened in the shell are not disturbed.
+I demonstrate how opening files in the file manager opens them in vim.
+I show the debugging capabilities.
+I show its reconnection abilities by switching workspaces and then running the script again.
+I also close the programs entirely and then reconnect them.
+Finally, I show them quitting together.

 envi
 ====

 Envi is basically a small IDE written in bash.
 It ties together existing tools like vim, vifm (a vi-like file manager), and a shell.
-Its strongest feature is automatic and invisible directory changing and text file passing while navigating with vifm.
-If it seems hard to see what it does, you would be right.
-You will never think about navigation again.
+It provides a full shell and file manager to vim without any of the quirks and lacking features of plugins that do the same.
 It is extensible through its tmux servers by merely sending keys.

 dependencies
 ====